 The type of evidence in a file is also of concern.
 The more concrete the evidence, the more weight evaluators should give it.
 Thus, an expressed opinion that someone is an excellent teacher when not accompanied by any indication that an evaluation was actually conducted would not normally be weighted as heavily as the same recommendation from a formal evaluation.
 Individuals, departments or colleges that refuse to utilize evaluations which distinguish among faculty should realize that they are handicapping candidates.
 Listed in several of the categories are areas of endeavor which would normally be considered as evidence of achievement, but may not, in some instances, be regarded as satisfying criteria for advancement in rank.
 For example, consulting and work experience would usually be considered as beneficial activities.
 The burden of proof is on the candidate to justify that consulting and/or work experience is of positive benefit.
 Similarly, not all work beyond the attainment of necessary credentials is automatically of benefit to individuals in their jobs.
 Community service, if not professionally related, would not normally be considered.
 Neither committee membership nor administrative positions in and of themselves should be given much consideration.
 Performance within the position is what evaluators should consider.
 In all questionable cases, the burden of proof lies with the candidate.

 To facilitate obtaining concrete evidence, it is stipulated that departments should complete, at least annually, teaching evaluations and include them, along with departmental college comparisons, in the candidate’s file.
-Its is further recommended that chairs of University committees submit annual reports so that individuals’ contributions can be noted and placed in their files.
+It is further recommended that chairs of University committees submit annual reports so that individuals’ contributions can be noted and placed in their files.
 The chair of the Faculty Senate shall evaluate the chairs of Senate committees, note their contributions, and place these evaluations in their files.

 The performance of department chairs may be evaluated.
 Such evaluation would normally be made by the immediate superior of the individual but would not have to be restricted to that individual.
 Items that should be addressed are whether or not the candidate accomplished (and to what extent) one or more of the following: